turboSMTP/turboSMTP-csharp/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact us at: [csharp-sdk@turbo-smtp](mailto:csharp-sdk@turbo-smtp.com)
+If you have any questions or need further assistance, feel free to contact us at: [sdk@turbo-smtp][]

 We appreciate your contributions and look forward to collaborating with you!